wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   in group subroutines.
 - `XIVO_GROUPOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
   `hHtT`.
 This variable is only available in group subroutines.
-- `XIVO_INTERFACE`: the value is the Technology/Resource pairs that are used as the first argument of the
+- `WAZO_INTERFACE`: the value is the Technology/Resource pairs that are used as the first argument of the
   [Dial application](https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+Application_Dial).
 This
   variable is only available in the user subroutines.